 Just as with other fuel injection methods in internal combustion engines, the working of a multi-point injection system is less complex and can be easily understood.
 In the system, multiple individual injectors are used to inject fuel into each cylinder through an intake port situated upstream of the cylinder’s intake value.

 The fuel pressure regulator is connected to the fuel rail employing an inlet and outlet to direct the flow of the fuel.
 At the same time, the control diaphragm and pressure spring control the inlet valve opening and the amount of fuel that can return.
-The engine speed and load are change by the pressure in the intake manifold.
+The engine speed and load are changed by the pressure in the intake manifold.

 Watch the video to learn more about how a multi-point fuel injection system works: